Cospin: Cospin [PIC1]

 Cospin is one of the few serine protease inhibitors of basidiomycete that have been isolated and characterized.

 It is highly expressed in sexual reproductive structures termed fruiting bodies and has been cloned and characterized at the molecular and functional levels.
+(It is found in high amounts in the mushroom’s fruiting bodies, which are its reproductive structures.
+Scientists have studied cospin at both the genetic and functional levels to understand how it works).